SORMAS-Foundation/SORMAS-Project/sormas-e2e-tests/process/QA_PROCESS.md

 ## 5. Everything is right, and the pull request is approved

- The developer will use the Squash and merge ->
+ If the developer has 2 approves he  will use the Squash and merge ->

    ![config](./merge.png)